xolvio/chimp-gql-federation-example/README.md

 `npm install`

-Make sure you have docker running.
+Make sure you have docker running and Java installed.
 Then start all the projects including a dockerized instance of mongodb.

+If you have problems with Java take a look at this StackOverflow reply: https://stackoverflow.com/a/65562670

+Docker you can install from here: https://docs.docker.com/desktop/mac/install/

+Node >= 16.15.1 < 17

 `npm start`